BrainBacon/gittalk/resources/public/md/gittalk.md

 * Tag a commit by referring to part of its SHA-1 hash id
 * Git tags are pointers to a commit
 * Can be treated as branches in many ways
-* Should not be used for parallel development but should be used for tracking release versions and architectural overhauls.
+* Should not be used for parallel development but should be used for tracking release versions and architectural overhauls

 ---